nextcloud/all-in-one/readme.md

 It is recommended to create a backup before any container update.
 By doing this, you will be safe regarding any possible complication during updates because you will be able to restore the whole instance with basically one click.

+The restore process should be pretty fast as rsync is used to restore the chosen backup which only transfers changed files and deletes additional ones.

 If you connect an external drive to your host, and choose the backup directory to be on that drive, you are also kind of safe against drive failures of the drive where the docker volumes are stored on.

 <details>